 Verifying Database Hashes

 By default, Archiver writes an XML file for every DB file that is written.
 This XML file ends with the extension .hash and contains a hash of the file along with other pertinent information.
 You can use the

 hash command to verify that the DB file has not been tampered with by reading the hash stored in the XML file and then rehashing the DB file to verify that the hash is valid.

 This command verifies that the Packet DB file packet-000004880.nwpdb still matches the hash in the XML file packet-000004880.nwpdb.hash.
-For proper security, the hash file should be stored somewhere else to prevent the XML file from being tampered with (like write once only media), but the hash command itself does not care where it is stored.
+For proper security, the hash file should be stored somewhere else to prevent the XML file from being tampered with (such as write-once only media), but the hash command itself is not affected by where it is stored.